-OUTCOME A CTION PLAN1 Actions Projected Date Actual/Adjusted Date(s) Reason for change/notes ICE and other ICE Customers Test and acceptance.
+OUTCOME ACTION PLAN Actions Projected Date Reason for change/notes ICE and other ICE Customers Test and acceptance.
 TBD End users will test and accept system software based on their requirements and approved test plans.
 DHS completes configuration and interfaces for ICE and other ICE Customers.
 TBD System provider will configure system software to meet requirements.
 USCIS complete migration of their financial management systems.
 TBD Targeting a Partially Addressed rating for GAO Outcome FM 8.
 USCIS will be the first ICE Customer to pilot the financial management system.
-The Fully Addressed rating for GAO Outcome FM 8 will occur once ICE and other ICE Customers (i.e., CISA, S&T, and DMO) migrate to the financial management system.
+The Fully Addressed rating for GAO Outcome FM 8 will occur once ICE and other ICE Customers (i.e., CISA, S&T, and DMO) migrate to the new financial management system.
 USCIS go live.
 TBD The To Be system for Component will become operational.
 USCIS Program status review.
 TBD Component will present documentation to support that the solution is ready for deployment and support.
 USCIS Data conversion and migration.
 TBD Data will be incorporated from old to new system.
 USCIS Training.
 TBD End users will receive new system and business process training.
 USCIS Test and acceptance.
 TBD End users will test and accept system software based on their requirements and approved test plans.
 DHS completes configuration and interfaces for USCIS.
 TBD System provider will configure system software to meet requirements.
+Perform Integrated Baseline Review TBD DHS and system integrator mutually understand program scope, schedule, and risks, and confirm that the baseline's budget and schedule are adequate for performing implementation.
+Complete acquisition program baseline planning; conduct gate reviews for Obtain phase.
+TBD Complete planning artifacts to support Program Planning, Enterprise Architecture, and Acquisition Reviews for ADE-2A.
+Complete discovery workshops.
+TBD System integrator engages Cube Component customer subject matter experts in agreeing on system design requirements.
+Stand up and configure demonstration system.
+TBD Assess the degree to which standard application functionality support business processes and the types of configurations needed to fully implement requirements.

-Discovery engagement.
-April 2024 System integrator engages Cube Component customer subject matter experts in agreeing on system design requirements.
-Select the system integrator.
-January 2023 September 2023 Changes to procurement schedules to maximize alignment between the FEMA and ICE modernization projects.
+OUTCOME ACTION PLAN Actions Projected Date Reason for change/notes Select the system integrator.
+January 2023 Completed September 2023.
+Changes to procurement schedules to maximize alignment between the FEMA and ICE modernization projects.
+Award protest sustained, pending corrective action.
 Select the software.
-October 2022 January 2023 A task order was awarded in November 2022.
+October 2022 Completed January 2023.
+A task order was awarded in November 2022.
 A protest was resolved in January 2023.

-OUTCOME A CTION PLAN 1 Actions Projected Date Actual/Adjusted Date(s) Reason for change/notes Strategic Sourcing Software Licensing vehicle.
-TBD February 2022 Enterprise Financial Management Software (EFIMS) was awarded in September 2021.
+Strategic Sourcing Software Licensing vehicle.
+TBD Completed February 2022.
+Enterprise Financial Management Software (EFIMS) was awarded in September 2021.
 A protest was resolved in February 2022.
-Strategic Sourcing System Integration (SI) vehicle.
-Q2 FY 2020 March 2021 Enterprise Financial Systems Integrator (EFSI) vehicle was awarded November 2020, and protest resolved favorably in March 2021.
+Strategic Sourcing System Integration vehicle.
+Q2 FY 2020 Completed March 2021.
+Enterprise Financial Systems Integrator (EFSI) vehicle was awarded November 2020, and protest resolved favorably in March 2021.

-IT Management Outcome#6
+IT Management Outcome #6

-Outcome Leads: Kenneth Bible

-Outcome Executive: Eric Hysen
+Outcome Lead: Kenneth Bible Outcome Executive: Eric Hysen

-GAO Outcome: Enhance Information Technology (IT) Security - Establish enhanced security of the Department's internal IT systems and networks as evidenced by:
+GAO Outcome: Enhance IT Security - Establish enhanced security of the Department's internal IT systems and networks as evidenced by:

-- Demonstrating measurable progress in achieving effective information system controls by downgrading the Department's material weakness in financial systems security to a significant deficiency for two consecutive years and reducing the deficiencies that contribute to the significant deficiency, as reported by the independent auditors of the Department's financial statements; - Implement the federal desktop core configuration on applicable devices and instances across Components, as determined by an independent assessment; - Promptly develop remedial action plans and demonstrate sustained progress mitigating known vulnerabilities, based on risk, as determined by an independent assessment; and - Implement key security controls and activities, as independently assessed by the Office of Inspector General or external auditor based on Federal Information Security Management Act of 2002 (FISMA) reporting requirements.
+- Demonstrating measurable progress in achieving effective information system controls by downgrading the Department's material weakness in financial systems security to a significant deficiency for two consecutive years and reducing the deficiencies that contribute to the significant deficiency, as reported by the independent auditors of the Department's financial statements. - Implementing the federal desktop core configuration on applicable devices and instances across Components, as determined by an independent assessment. - Promptly developing remedial action plans and demonstrating sustained progress mitigating known vulnerabilities based on risk, as determined by an independent assessment. - Implementing key security controls and activities, as independently assessed by the Office of Inspector General or external auditor based on FISMA reporting requirements.